Logo Printed Sweatshirts and Hoodies

 Sweatshirts and hoodies printed with your company logo, ideal for promotional giveaways or staff/corporate uniforms.

-Hoodies are popular for gyms, sports and fitness clubs, associations, schools, colleges, universities and as leaver’s gifts.
-While sweatshirts are ideal for daily corporate wear and staff uniforms.
+Hoodies are popular for gyms, sports and fitness clubs, associations, schools, colleges, universities, and as leavers’ gifts.
+Sweatshirts are ideal for daily corporate wear and staff uniforms.

 Contact Steel City Marketing today for a personal service, a dedicated account manager, and free visuals so everything is agreed upon before you order.
 We’re a 40-year member of the BPMA, with a long-standing history.